What is psoriatic arthritis?

 - Symmetrical polyarthritis, which is similar to RA

 - Arthritis mutilans, a rare type of arthritis that destroys and deforms joints

 - Psoriatic spondylitis, arthritis of the lower back (sacroiliac sac) and the spine

 Doctors don't know what causes psoriatic arthritis.
 But factors such as immunity, genes, and the environment may play a role.

 What are the symptoms of psoriatic arthritis?

 The psoriasis symptoms may start before or after the arthritis.
 Psoriasis causes red, scaly rashes and thick, pitted fingernails.
-About 3 in 20 to 3 in 10 people with psoriasis may develop psoriatic arthritis.
+Up to 3 in 10 people with psoriasis may develop psoriatic arthritis.
 Symptoms of psoriatic arthritis may include: